dropwizard/dropwizard/docs/source/manual/core.rst

     your application.
 Overrides must start with prefix ``dw.``, followed by the path to the configuration value being overridden.

-    For example, to override the HTTP port to use, you could start your application like this:
+    For example, to override the Logging level, you could start your application like this:

-// TODO graham
-    ``java -Ddw.server.applicationConnectors.port=9090 server my-config.json``
+    ``java -Ddw.logging.level=DEBUG server my-config.json``

 .. _man-core-environments: